naj1024/pyspectrum/README.md

 ![Screenshot](screenShot_web.png)

-* Web javascript UI with spectrum and spectrogram.
+* Python processing.
-* Samples from a selectable.
+* Web javascript UI.
 * Spectrums are done at the sample rate.
 * Useful for detecting short bursting signals.
 * Plugin architecture for sources and analysis of spectrums.